-APHIS Characteristics - Live Animals (Bred ed / Variety A11) Code Name Definition conditions were: Banat, Transylvania and Bucovina.
+CodeNCABZFCACACCACACCACBCCACCICCACCICCACCIC haracteristics - Live Animals (Bree Name Barzona (Cattle) Definition conditions were: Banat, Transylvania and Bucovina.
 Nowadays the Romanian Spotted Cattle is the most numerous breed in Romania.
-CABZ Barzona (Cattle) The development of the Barzona began in 1942 when F.N.
+CACA C CACB C CACC C CACC C CACC C CACC C Barzona (Cattle) Bucovina.
+Nowadays the Romanian Spotted CACA C CACB C CACC C CACC C CACC C CACC C Barzona (Cattle) CACB CACC CACC CACC CACC CACC CACC CACC The development of the Barzona began in 1942 when F.N.
 Bard and his wife, at their ranch in the intermountain desert area of Yavapai County, Arizona.
-CACA Canadienne (Cattle) Canadienne cattle were developed in Canada primarily from animals imported from Normandy and Brittany during the 16th and 17th century.
+CACC C CACD C CACE C CACH C CACI C Canadienne (Cattle) Canadienne cattle were developed in Canada primarily from animals imported from Normandy and Brittany during the 16th and 17th century.
 This stock was blended on this continent and selected for hardiness and productivity in the New World.
 The first regular importations of cattle into Canada were in 1608-1610 from Normandy in France.
-CACB Charbray (Cattle) The Charbray is the results of the blending of two breeds, the Charolais and the Brahman.
+CACD CACE CACH CACH CACH CACH CACH CACI CACI Charbray (Cattle) The Charbray is the results of the blending of two breeds, the Charolais and the Brahman.
 The Charbray is 5/8 Charolais and 3/8 Brahman.
-CACC Chinese Black-and-White (Cattle) CACD Cholistani (Cattle) CACE Costeño con Cuernos (Cattle) CACH Charolais (Cattle) Originated in France and are used for meat, milk, and drafting.
+CACE CACH C Chinese Black-and-White (Cattle) CACH CACI C Cholistani (Cattle) CACI (Costeño con Cuernos (Cattle) Charolais (Cattle) Originated in France and are used for meat, milk, and drafting.
 The animals' large size and sturdy frame gave them the power to work in fields and pull wagons.
-CACI Chianina (Cattle) Originated in Italy and are dual purposes, originally large draft breed, later selected for beef.
-CACM Canchim (Cattle) Zebu cattle (Bos Indicus), introduced to Brazil in the last century, were extensively crossbred with herds of native cattle.
+Chianina (Cattle) Originated in Italy and are dual purposes, originally large draft breed, later selected for beef.
+CACM (Canchim (Cattle) Zebu cattle (Bos Indicus), introduced to Brazil in the last century, were extensively crossbred with herds of native cattle.
 The Indian cattle well known for its ability to survive in the tropics, adapted quickly to Brazil, and in a short time populated large areas, considerably improving Brazilian beef cattle breeding.
-CACP Chinampo (Cattle) Among cattle introduced since 1697 to Baja California, Mexico, some varieties were notable in that once established, they were exposed to the dry environment of the region for many generations, and natural selection produced the creole cattle known locally as Chinampo, a small, rustic animal.
-CACR Corriente (Cattle) The Corriente can be traced back to the first cattle brought to the new world by the Spanish as early as 1493.
+CACP (Chinampo (Cattle) Among cattle introduced since 1697 to Baja California, Mexico, some varieties were notable in that once established, they were exposed to the dry environment of the region for many generations, and natural selection produced the creole cattle known locally as Chinampo, a small, rustic animal.
+Corriente (Cattle) S. Customs and The Corriente can be traced back to the first cattle brought to the new world by the Spanish as early as 1493.
 These cattle were hardy breeds chosen especially to withstand the ocean crossing and adapt to their new land.
-They
+They DRAFT 87